Nayan12123/ScratchRAG/Readme.md

 ## Use these Steps only if new files are there or the results needs to be reproduced.
-If results need not be reproduced then directly run the docker file
+If results need not be reproduced then directly run the docker file Ensure that the documents are structured, including headings/subheadings etc.

 ### Create a Conda Environment